-Pursuant to the terms of the merger agreement, at the effective time, Xerox will transfer to Holdings, Holdings will assume sponsorship of, and Holdings will agree to perform all obligations under, the June 30, 2017 Amendment and Restatement of the Xerox Corporation 2004 Performance Incentive Plan (the "Performance Incentive Plan") and the 2013 Amendment and Restatement of the Xerox Corporation 2004 Equity

-Compensation Plan for Non-Employee Directors (the "Directors Plan," and together with the Performance Incentive Plan, the "Xerox Stock Plans") and each outstanding award granted under the Xerox Stock Plans.
+Pursuant to the terms of the merger agreement, at the effective time, Xerox will transfer to Holdings, Holdings will assume sponsorship of, and Holdings will agree to perform all obligations under, the June 30, 2017 Amendment and Restatement of the Xerox Corporation 2004 Performance Incentive Plan (the "Performance Incentive Plan") and the 2013 Amendment and Restatement of the Xerox Corporation 2004 Equity Compensation Plan for Non-Employee Directors (the "Directors Plan," and together with the Performance Incentive Plan, the "Xerox Stock Plans") and each outstanding award granted under the Xerox Stock Plans.
 Accordingly, Holdings will assume each of the Xerox Stock Plans and all unexercised and unexpired options to purchase Xerox common stock (each, a "Stock Option") and each right to acquire or vest in a share of Xerox common stock, including restricted stock unit awards, performance share awards and deferred stock units (each, a "Stock Right" and together with the Stock Options, the "Awards") that are outstanding under the Xerox Stock Plans at the effective time.
-At the effective time, the reserve of Xerox common stock under each Xerox Stock Plan, whether allocated to outstanding equity awards under such Xerox Stock Plans or unallocated at that time, will automatically be converted on a one-share-for-one-share basis into shares of Holdings common stock, and the terms and conditions that are in effect immediately prior to the effective time under each outstanding Award assumed by Holdings will continue in full force and effect after the effective time, including, without limitation, the vesting schedule and applicable issuance dates, the per share exercise price, the expiration date and other applicable termination provisions, except that the shares of common stock issuable under each such Award will be shares of Holdings common stock.
+At the effective time, the reserve of Xerox common stock under each Xerox Stock Plan, whether allocated to outstanding equity awards under such Xerox Stock Plans or unallocated at that time, will automatically be converted on a one-share-for-one-share basis into shares of Holdings common stock, and the terms and conditions that are in effective time, including, without limitation, the vesting schedule and applicable issuance dates, the per share exercise price, the expiration date and other applicable termination provisions, except that the shares of common stock issuable under each such Award will be shares of Holdings common stock.